 Calcium in broccoli: 1 cup chopped = 43 mg

 Cauliflower actually has very similar nutritional values to broccoli because they're from the same family – brassica (or cruciferous).
-Cauliflower is high in potassium, folic acid and vitamin C, but unlike broccoli, it's low in vitamin A (because it's white and not green).
+It's also high in potassium, folic acid and vitamin C, but unlike broccoli, it's low in vitamin A (because it's white and not green).
 Not quite as high in calcium as broccoli, but still a good source!

 Calcium in cauliflower: 1 cup chopped = 24 mg